liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 In this way, while Petra was waiting for an answer, Emilia――

-"I think the most important thing is to talk to them, make them understand that I am completely different from the Witch of Envy.
-So I surely… No, I think Emilia would run."
+Emilia: \[I think the most important thing is to talk to them, make them understand that I am completely different from the Witch of Envy.
+So I surely… No, I think Emilia would run.\]

-"Go, run…?"
+Musica: \[Go, run…?\]

-"Yup, that's right.
+Emilia: \[Yup, that's right.
 When faced with people who are different from her, misunderstandings, or other difficulties, Emilia would run to that person and talk to them.
 She would keep talking, until the other person understood.
-If she won't be heard, she'll keep trying with all her might until they do!"
+If she won't be heard, she'll keep trying with all her might until they do!\]

 The force of Emilia's tightly clenched fist was palpable, leaving Petra speechless.